The essential IT checklist for your office move

 Review telephony and internet requirements

-- An office move is an ideal time to review telephony requirements.
+- An office moving is an ideal time to review telephony requirements.
 If the you are expanding the office set-up then consider moving from traditional phone line to Voice over Internet Protocol (VoIP).
 If you are already using VoIP, ensure bandwidth requirements are met for a fast internet connectivity.

 - Installation of internet and telephone line can take some time.
 Ensure internet and phone lines are installed, tested and function well in advance of the moving day.